HTGenomeAnalysisUnit/Useful_tips/Sanger_FARM22_usage.md

 #### Main scheduler commands

-Here we listed the main scheduler commands with main options
+Here we listed the main scheduler commands with the main options

 **bsub** (used to submit jobs)
 -e / -o: STDERR and STDOUT log files (you can use %J to add job id to the file name and %I to add the index of the array job)